-Art is my background with a B.A. in studio art and graphic design, M.A. in fiber and textile design.
-Having worked in a Mad Men World garnering awards for print publication, radio, and television in NJ Advertising Land, I became quite good at it – worked my way from freelance gigs to full-time art director and creative director in the NY/NJ metro area.
-Eventually, I came to be adept at being a tech chick, a transformation from analog precision to digital professional.
-A forever Macophile, I adapted an integration philosophy refusing to give up my Mac in a PC work environment.
+Her background in art and design includes a B.A. in studio art and graphic design and an M.A. in fiber and textile graphics.
+She worked in a “Mad Men” world of advertising, garnering awards for print publication, radio, and television.
+She became quite good at it and worked from freelance gigs to full-time art director and creative director in the NY/NJ metro area.
+Eventually, she found her niche as a tech chick, transforming from analog precision to digital professional.
+A forever Macophile, she adopted an integration philosophy refusing to give up her Mac in a PC work environment.

-As a founding member of Kinderhook, arguably one of the most popular country-rock bands during the 1970s, and contributing to the early establishment of the New Jersey music scene, Yuri famously undertook Jean Luc Ponty’s New Country onto an unrivaled measure in their performance circles at the Stone Pony and the Capitol Theater, and before a 25,000 Schaeffer Summer Music Festival.
-Subsequently, he performed original music with Bombay; traditional Irish folk tunes with Trinity II; and was a substantial contributor to the compositions of Gunther Ford in The World.
+Kinderhook, arguably one of the most popular country-rock bands during the 1970s, contributed to the early establishment of the New Jersey music scene.
+Yuri famously performed Jean Luc Ponty’s New Country during Kinderhook’s performance venues, including the Stone Pony and the Capitol Theater, and before a 25,000 Schaeffer Summer Music Festival crowd.
+Subsequently, he performed original music with Bombay, traditional Irish band Trinity II; and was a substantial contributor to the compositions of Gunther Ford in The World.

-Over the next decade, Yuri turned to harmonic influences of Steely Dan, Manhattan Transfer with a progressive rock approach for his vocally infused band, Now, Voyager.
-Critically acclaimed CD, Currents is made up of original compositions drawing poetic inspiration from genres including classical, jazz, folk music, and World music with his instrumental quintet Grupo Yuri Jazz.
-Several CDs later, in March 20021, he released a collection of work, Undiscovered Country, many coming from the Permafrost Tapes rescued from Hurricane Irene flooding.
+Over the next decade, Yuri turned to harmonic influences of Steely Dan, Manhattan Transfer, with a progressive rock approach for his vocally-infused band, Now, Voyager and its critically acclaimed Currents, a CD made up of original compositions.
+Drawing poetic inspiration from other genres including classical, jazz, indigenous folk, and World music influenced original compositions forming his instrumental quintet Grupo Yuri Jazz.
+In March 2021, he released a collection of work, Undiscovered Country, many coming from the Permafrost Tapes rescued during the 2012 Hurricane Irene flooding.
 Yuri’s songs are poetic and soul-searching, full of political irony and heartfelt love stories– finding it, living it, breaking up from it.